“Rationality Rules” Bungles Tom Holland

 Yet this conveniently ignores the fact that for over the fact that for over 1800 years Christian theologians like Augustine and Aquinas explicitly defended slavery, and that the practice flourished, unchallenged, across Christendom.
 When Christianity had ‘dominion’ slavery was just fine.
 They only gave it up when the Enlightenment was on its way. ….
 When the Abolition movement finally emerged it was profoundly shaped by secular Enlightenment ideals.
 Emphasising individual liberty, equality and human rights.
 Ideals that frequently stood in direct opposition to established Christian authorities and traditions.
 (16.06 mins)

 So does Holland foolisly “ignore” all this?
 Well, no. The various attitudes to slavery, pre-Christian and post-Christian, is something Holland discusses and returns to repeatedly in his book as he traces this theme.
-Pagan Greco-Roman attitudes to slavery varied, but were mostly fully accepting of it as an institution, even if they themselves definitely did not want to be slaves.
+Pagan Greco-Roman attitudes to slavery varied, but were mostly fully accepting of it as an institution, even if individual writers and thinkers themselves definitely did not want to be slaves (that was always for other people to endure).
 Aristotle reflected the dominant pre-Christian view: slavery was completely natural and some people were naturally destined to be enslaved and so … were.
 Slavery posed more of a problem for the Stoics, who had to reconcile it philosophically with their conception of universal humanity (Aristotle was not so encumbered) and also practically with the fact most Stoics owned slaves (Seneca probably owned thousands).
-They achieved this by acknowledging slavery as bad, but accepting it as an inevitability – a lamentable necessity to be endured, particularly by the unfortunate slaves.
+They achieved this by acknowledging slavery as bad, but accepting it as an inevitability – a lamentable necessity to be endured; particularly by the unfortunate slaves.

 So is Woodford right that slavery was “unchallenged, across Christendom”?
 Anyone who had, unlike Woodford, actually read Holland’s book would know he is not.
-As Holland details, the very first person in the ancient (western) world who not only lamented slavery as an evil but also condemned it as an institution and advocated its abolition was … a Christian.
+As Holland details, the very first person in the ancient (western) world who not only lamented slavery as an evil but also condemned it as an institution and stated unequivocally that no human should own another was … a Christian.
 Gregory of Nyssa, the fourth century Cappadocian bishop from a family of bishops and saints, was very clear on the matter:

 Gregory was moved by the existence of slavery not just to condemn the extremes of wealth and poverty, but to define the institution itself as an unpardonable offence against God.
 Human nature, so he preached, had been constituted by its Creator as something free.
 As such, it was literally priceless.
 ‘Not all the universe would constitute an adequate payment for the soul of a mortal.’
 (Holland, p.
 124)